Valhalla (Camp Ripley): History

 The Norwegian-style, lodgepole pine log cabin was constructed in 1934, in a group of pines on the west edge of the garrison area of Camp Ripley.
 The building cost $13,852, provided by the Federal Emergency Relief Administration and the State of Minnesota, and was built by the Civilian Conservation Corps.
 It originally served as the 34th Infantry Division headquarters, but later was repurposed for usage by Minnesota's governors and visiting VIPs.
 Elmer L. Andersen, governor of Minnesota from 1961 to 1963, gave the building the nickname "Valhalla".

 A three-car garage on the grounds was built in 1937 and featured a fireplace which could be used to keep cars warm so they could start during the winter.
 A barbeque shelter features remains of a building from a 1950 homestead, and original copper lanterns from the 1934 Camp Ripley Post Exchange.
-Along with Camp Ripley Bridge and the camp's entrance walls, the lodge is eligible for listing on the National Register of Historic Places.

 A lightning strike on May 30, 1969, set fire to a nearby pine tree, which then spread to the roof of the lodge.
 Two bedrooms on the second floor and the central room on the first floor were damaged; mementos left by Harry Truman and Eugene McCarthy were also damaged.